 Subwoofer grills come in two types- soft and hard.
 Depending on the material used to make your sub’s grill, there are varying levels of care required to clean it.

-With fabric or mesh type grills, a lot of care and gentleness is needed when cleaning them to avoid creating tears or ripping them apart.
+With fabric or mesh-type grills, a lot of care and gentleness are needed when cleaning them to avoid creating tears or ripping them apart.

 Carefully wipe them over with a slightly dampened cloth to get the dust out.
 Generally, avoid using chemicals to clean your subwoofer grill.